 In 2015, CJ participated in the Australian Theatre for Young People’s Fresh Ink Mentoring Program.
 He worked with playwright Nicki Bloom to produce two short plays, Bed Song and 3AM.
 In this same year, he attended ATYP’s National Studio at Bundanon, NSW.
 Over the course of the retreat, CJ developed seven-minute monologue Changing Room (under the mentorship of playwright Lachlan Philpott).

 In 2017, CJ mounted and sold out his first one-man cabaret show for the Adelaide Fringe, “Love & Anger”.
 The show explored themes of lost love and identity, and featured performances of Kate Bush and Tori Amos songs.

 CJ completed his Bachelor of Creative Arts (Creative Writing), with Honours, at Flinders University in 2015.
 During this time, CJ attended Oxford University’s Creative Writing summer school, and studied with playwright Shaun McCarthy.
-He travelled to Guangzhou, China as part of the AsiaBound project in early 2015 to mentor Creative Writing students at Sun Yat-sen University’s South and Zhuhai campuses.
+He also travelled to Guangzhou, China as part of the AsiaBound project in early 2015 to mentor Creative Writing students at Sun Yat-sen University’s South and Zhuhai campuses.

 For a condensed version of this bio, please contact CJ.